tool-belt/interface-forge/docusaurus/docs/2-Usage/2-passing-default-values.md

 ---
 id: passing-default-values
 title: Passing Default Values
-description: How to pass default factory values to the interfaceForge
+description: How to pass default values to a factory
 slug: /usage/passing-default-values
 ---